Inside Every Successful Tank Mix, There's An Adjuvant

 Considering pesticides must come in contact with the pest in order to be effective, deposition also plays an important role.
 While that seems like an obvious statement, it’s something we often take for granted.
 Oil-based adjuvants not only enhance deposition and reduce drift, but they also foam less.
 While there’s been a lot of renewed interest in this technology recently, Helena introduced its oil-based adjuvant, Grounded, nearly 25 years ago.
 Over the past two decades, Grounded has helped farmers enhance deposition and prevent movement and subsequent loss of actives from leaching.
 It has also proven to improve spray pattern uniformity, minimize sediment build up in spray tanks, and even improve deposition through trash and no-till.

 A very smart man once said adjuvants do different things with different products in different applications.
-When it comes to needing multiple adjuvants to best enhance pesticide performance, at Helena, we want to make life easier by providing multiple adjuvant functions in one jug with products like Zaar.
-Zaar, an MSO-based adjuvant that provides water conditioning, pH reduction, buffering, and herbicide activation, is a multifunctional adjuvant that really has the ability to help take out some of the guess work and increase your application efficiency and enhance the performance of a variety of pesticides.
+When it comes to needing multiple adjuvants to best enhance pesticide performance, at Helena, we want to make life easier by providing multiple adjuvant functions in one jug.
+Oculus Maxx is a novel, multi-functional adjuvant that combines herbicide activation, drift management technology, and water conditioning.
+The convenience of this three-in-one product takes out some of the guess work, so you can increase your application efficiency and enhance the performance of a variety of pesticides.

 You invest a lot in your spray applications every season, and you expect a lot in return.
 That’s why finding the right adjuvant for your tank mix is so important.
 Contact your Helena representative for more information.